anwintersmccabe/Wiki-Woof/README.md

 # Wiki-Woof
 A tool that, given a search query by the user, searches Wikipedia for it and creates a text file containing the URLs of the images on the page
 ## Features
--Creates a text file of image URLs
+- Creates a text file of image URLs
 ## Prerequisites/Dependencies
 Python3 is required
 ```zsh